ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

    verbs: ["create"]
 ```
 2. As a SRE team member, I could create three clusters `backupCluster1`, `backupCluster2`, `backupCluster3` in the region: `apac`,`us`,`europe`
-3. As a SRE team member, I need to set a label `clusterAttribute=backup` for these clusters
+3. As a SRE team member, I need to set a label `clusterAttribute=backup` for these managedClusters
 4. As a SRE team member, I could create a managedClusterSet to select all the backup clusters
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1